sedaro/sedaro-python/sedaro/README.md

 ## Use: Block CRUD

 1. Instantiate the `SedaroApiClient` as a context manager.
 All code interacting with the API should be within the scope of that context manager.
-Generate an API key in the Sedaro Satellite Management Console.
+Generate an API key in the Sedaro Management Console.

     ```py
     from sedaro import SedaroApiClient

-    API_KEY = 'my_api_key' # Generated in Sedaro Satellite Management Console
+    API_KEY = 'my_api_key' # Generated in Sedaro Management Console
     AGENT_TEMPLATE_BRANCH_ID = 'NShL_CIU9iuufSII49xm-' # id of a Branch owned by my Sedaro account with the given api key

     with SedaroApiClient(api_key=API_KEY) as sedaro: